 - Grind finely in a food processor (about a minute).

-- Knead carefully, so you get a smooth dough.
+- Knead so you get a smooth dough.

 Steam Ukadiche Modak

-- Fill the pan for steaming with water and bring to a boil.
+- Fill the pan with water and bring it to a boil.
 Set the steam basket on top.
-Place in the steamer basket a banana leaf (or towel).
+Place a banana leaf (or towel) in the steamer basket.

-- Divide the dough into 12 equal pieces and roll each part up to a ball.
+- Divide the dough into 12 equal pieces and roll each part up into a ball.

-- Fill this sheet with 1 tablespoon Modak (in the middle, free the edges).
+- Fill this sheet with one tablespoon of Modak (in the middle, free the edges).

-- Then grab the centre together and turn the dough until it is closed (push well to close it thoroughly with your fingers).
+- Then, grab the center together and turn the dough until it is closed (push well to close it thoroughly with your fingers).

-- Put in the steamer and steam 15 to 20 minutes.
+- Put the Ukadiche Modak in the steamer and steam for 15 to 20 minutes.

-- Eat them warm and spread with ghee just before serving.
+- Eat them warm and spread them with ghee just before serving.

 Renata says